motu-tool/q2-mOTUs/tutorial/README.md

 ### Adding pseudocount

 We will see which taxa are differentially abundant between `feces` and `meconium` samples using `ANCOM` method.
-First, we will collapse our table to the genus level.
+First, we will collapse our table to the mOTUs level.
+We do not advise usage of mOTUs on any other taxonomical level, as this is a separate concept and taxonomy is only an approximation of the relationship between mOTUs and classical taxonomy.

 ```
 qiime taxa collapse \
 --i-table artifacts/motu-table.qza \
 --i-taxonomy artifacts/motu-taxonomy.qza \
---p-level 6 \
+--p-level 7 \
---o-collapsed-table artifacts/motu-table-genus.qza
+--o-collapsed-table artifacts/motu-table-motus.qza
 ```

 ANCOM is a compositional data analysis method, that cannot work with zeros.
 We will add a pseudocount of 1 and create a `FeatureTable[Composition]` artifact.

 ```
 qiime composition add-pseudocount \
---i-table artifacts/motu-table-genus.qza \
+--i-table artifacts/motu-table-motus.qza \
 --p-pseudocount 1 \
---o-composition-table artifacts/motu-table-genus-ancom.qza
+--o-composition-table artifacts/motu-table-motus-ancom.qza
 ```
 ### Conducting a test